What Causes Hooded Eyelids?

 How long will it take before I look normal after blepharoplasty?

-In the immediate postoperative period, there may be bruising, swelling, and some discomfort around the eyes.
+In the immediate postoperative period, bruising, swelling, and discomfort may occur around the eyes.
 This is a normal part of the healing process and may last for several days to a week or more.
-Many individuals are able to return to work and other daily activities within 7 to 10 days after the procedure, but it is important to follow the surgeon’s instructions regarding post-operative care and activity restrictions to ensure proper healing.
+Many individuals can return to work and other daily activities within 7 to 10 days after the procedure, but it is essential to follow the surgeon’s instructions regarding postoperative care and activity restrictions to ensure proper healing.

 Over the following weeks and months, the eyelids will continue to heal and settle into their new position.
 The final results of the procedure may take several months to become fully apparent as the skin and underlying tissues adapt to the new contours of the eyelids.